JerryLin083/postgresql-rust/README.md

-Practice using Rust Tokio to connect to PostgreSQL through TLS, and use a customized frame for server-client conmmunication.
+Practice using Rust Tokio to connect to PostgreSQL through TLS, and use a customized frame for server-client communication.

 frame design:
 - method\r\n